 Symptom Action All or some keys on the keyboard do not work.
-Verify that: The computer is turned on.
-The keyboard cable is securely connected to the keyboard connector on the computer.
-For the location of the keyboard connector, see "Connecting cables" on page 8.
-If one or more of the Rapid Access buttons are the only keys that are not working, you might have these buttons disabled or not assigned to a function.
+Verify that: 1.
+The computer is turned on.
+2. The keyboard cable is securely connected to a USB connector on the computer.
+For the location of the USB connectors, see "Connecting cables" on page 9.
+3. If one or more of the Rapid Access buttons are the only keys that are not working, you might have these buttons disabled or not assigned to a function.
 Use the help system in the Rapid Access Customization Keyboard program to help diagnose problems with Rapid Access Buttons.
-To access the program and start the help system: The mouse or pointing device does not work.
-Verify that: The mouse or pointing-device cable is securely attached to the proper connector on the computer.
-Depending on the type of mouse you have, the mouse cable will connect to either the USB or PS/2 mouse connector.
-To find the mouse and serial connectors, see "Connecting cables" on page 8.
-The device drivers for the mouse are installed correctly.
+To access the program and start the help system: a.
+From the Windows desktop, click Start. b.
+Select Settings, and then click Control Panel. c.
+Double-click Keyboard (Rapid Access).
+The Rapid Access Keyboard Customization program starts. d.
+Click Help.
+If you cannot correct the problem, have the computer serviced.
+The mouse or pointing device does not work.
+Verify that: 1.
+The mouse or pointing-device cable is securely attached to a USB connector on the computer.
+To find the USB connectors, see "Connecting cables" on page 9.
+2. The device drivers for the mouse are installed correctly.
 If you cannot correct the problem, have the computer serviced.